IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 (Note: If you can get rApache to work with SELinux, we encourage you to make a pull request!
 Please see the :doc:`/developers/selinux` section of the Developer Guide to get started.)

-If you choose to to serve TwoRavens and run rApache under :fixedwidthplain:`https`, a "real" signed certificate (as opposed to self-signed) is recommended.
+If you choose to serve TwoRavens and run rApache under :fixedwidthplain:`https`, a "real" signed certificate (as opposed to self-signed) is recommended.

-Directory listing needs to be disabled on the web documents folder served by Apache:
+For security reasons, directory listing needs to be disabled on the web documents folder served by Apache:

 In the main Apache configuration file (``/etc/httpd/conf/httpd.conf`` in the default setup), find the section that configures your web directory.
 For example, if the ``DocumentRoot``, defined elsewhere in the file, is set to the default ``"/var/www/html"``, the opening line of the section will look like this: